WandererInLife/WandererInLife/README.md

 ﹌﹌﹌﹌﹌
 <img width="1500" height="500" alt="Untitled21_20251211150422" src="https://github.com/user-attachments/assets/f1a9155b-1fae-4975-9916-379c4e27504c" />

-# `𓂃 ོ☼ DO NOT INTERACT - INTERACT WITH CAUTION [] TW 𓂃 ོ☼`
+# `𓂃 ོ☼ DO NOT INTERACT - INTERACT WITH CAUTION - INTERACT [] TW 𓂃 ོ☼`

-*DNI* - P.dos, Incest Encouragers, R.pists, Racists, Homophobes, Transphobes, BASIC DNI CRITERIA.
-AGES 10-.
+*DNI* -

+➜ P.dos ★ Incest Encouragers ★ R.pists ★ Racists ★ Homophobes ★ Transphobes ★ BASIC DNI CRITERIA ★ AGES 10- ★ Darkshippers (No, I will not harass you or try and do anything to you.
+It's just past experiences have given me a deep uncomfortable feeling with topics such as this.)

-*INTERACT WITH CAUTION* - AGES 12-.
+*INTERACT WITH CAUTION*

+➜ AGES 12- ★ Proshippers (You can interact with me!
+However there is a limit to what I can process and am comfortable with!)

+*INTERACT*

 ﹌﹌﹌﹌﹌
 <img width="1500" height="500" alt="Untitled21_20251211150320" src="https://github.com/user-attachments/assets/814c0d4a-dde6-4e79-9ca2-52901ed841f3" />